Graduate Minor in Statistics

 The master's minor requires at least 9 semester credits in 4xxx, 5xxx, or 8xxx statistics courses.
 This minor is available for students pursuing their master's degree.
 The final exam committee must include one member from the School of Statistics.

 The doctoral minor requires familiarity with various statistical methods (for example, from courses such as STAT 5201, 5302, 5303, 5401, 5421, or 5601).
 Statistical courses offered by other departments do not count towards the minor.
-Typical doctoral minor programs contain 14 to 18 semester credits.
+The PhD minor requires at least 14 semester credits of 5xxx and 8xxx level statistics courses.
 The preliminary oral examination and final oral examination committees must include one member from the School of Statistics.